IsuruHaupe/web-api/README.md

 If not already done run `make swagger` to generate the swagger documentation.

 You can follow and use the application via the swagger.
-When the app is running go to [this link](http://localhost:8080/swagger/index.html) and you will will access the swagger documentation of the API.
+When the app is running go to [this link](http://localhost:8080/swagger/index.html) and you will access the swagger documentation of the API.
 All the routes except for creating a new user are restricted.
 When you created a new user and logged in via the specific route, remember to add the token in the Authorize so that all the requests used the token to be identified.

 * Swagger documentation